|Approved by||Approved by Council – 11 October 2011|

 3.2.
 Where not established by the Council, the requirements as to the means of payment of fees, and the dates for their payment, shall be those established by the Chief Financial Officer.

 3.3.
 In addition to the fees fixed by the Council, sundry and administrative fees approved by the Vice-Chancellor may be charged to students of the University from time to time.

 4.1.
 Students may be exempted from, or entitled to pro rata or other reduction in respect of, fees:

 - in accordance with provisions in that regard established by the Council in fixing the relevant fee; or

 - in accordance with Fee Exemption Regulations established by a Board comprising the Chief Operating Officer, the Director, Student and Academic Services and the Registrar and Secretary to Council and approved by the Vice-Chancellor.

 4.2.
 A student may be exempted in full, or in part, from fees for student services on a case-by-case basis by the Director, Student and Academic Services to reflect exceptional circumstances that apply in respect of that student.

 5. OUSA Fees

 5.1.
-In accordance with its obligations under the Education Act 1989, the University may collect membership fees on behalf of the Otago University Students’ Association.
+In accordance with its obligations under the Education and Training Act 2020, the University may collect membership fees on behalf of the Otago University Students’ Association.

 5.2.
 Students who are liable to pay fees to the Otago University Students’ Association must pay those fees to the University by the due dates for payment, and the amounts so payable are regarded as fees of the University for the purposes of this Statute.